Census Dots

 Native American/Other

-Of the 488 places in Louisiana, Grand Cane is the 434th most populous.
+Grand Cane is ranked the 427th most populous place in Louisiana, out of 489 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Grand Cane was ranked the 434th most populous place in the 2020 Census.

 Grand Cane's White Population